mcgonago/mymcp/README.md

 **Jira MCP Agent:**
 ```
-@jira-mcp Search for issues in project OSPRH
+@jira-agent Search for issues in project OSPRH
 ```

 ```
-@jira-mcp Get details for issue OSPRH-18672
+@jira-agent Get details for issue OSPRH-18672
 ```

 #### Removing and Re-adding Agents